 Having all of this information laid out in advance can save vital time when disaster strikes.

-“With a contingency plan in place, we know exactly what’s needed on site,” says Ervin, “which substantially limits the back and forth communication in an emergency situation.
+“With a contingency plan in place, we know exactly what’s needed on site,” says Guess, “which substantially limits the back and forth communication in an emergency situation.
 The plan offers peace of mind and it doesn’t cost anything to create.”

 Your Temporary Power Provider Is Here to Help